This paper contains links, usually to cppreference.com, to explain some terms

 explicit rational(const char* value, int radix = 0, const char** termchr = nullptr); explicit rational(const std::string& value, int radix = 0, std::size_t* termpos = nullptr);

-A rational may also be explicitly constructed from a string.
-The first of these two functions will throw an invalid_argument if value is nullptr, and either will throw an invalid_argument if the string is not in one of the recognized forms, if the string contains no digit at all, or if the denominator is zero.The string may optionally begin with a '+' or a '-' followed by one of:
+A rational may also be explicitly constructed from C-style strings and std::strings.
+The conversion from C-style strings will throw an invalid_argument if value is nullptr, and either constructor will throw an invalid_argument if the string is not in one of the recognized forms, if the string contains no digit at all, or if the denominator is zero.The string may optionally begin with a '+' or a '-' followed by one of:

 - integer